 Due to COVID-19 restrictions all SPC Programs have been suspended.
 We will update this page as soon as the restrictions are lifted and we are ready to return to indoor play.

-Our Winter Program runs from October 2019 to April 2020.
-Please check the SPC Program Schedule effective 29Nov2019 to register.
+Our Winter Program runs from October 2020 to April 2021.
+Please refer to this summary schedule as a guide.

 Here is a guideline to help you select programs that are best suited for your skill level and playing style.

 The Summerland Pickleball Club offers indoor pickleball programs in three different venues:

 - The Summerland Badminton Hall (novice, practise, all level social)

 - The Harold Simpson Memorial Hall (competitive)

 - The UNISUS International School (competitive, all level social).

 The entry level Novice Program is supervised by coaches and offers an introduction to the rules of the game and how it is played.